 Deadline for Completion of All Training Components

-As of January 1, 2017, EMDRIA established a completion deadline.
-Participants must complete both training weekends and 10 hours of consultation within 24 months of the Session 1 training start date, unless there are extenuating circumstances.
+As of December 22, 2022, the EMDRIA established a completion deadline.
+Participants must complete both training weekends and 10 hours of consultation within 12 months of the Weekend 1 training’s start date.